Follow

 When do I need a Booster?

 People often get confused between layout size and power capacity.
-The size of your layout impacts the wire size used for the track bus and overall wiring practices used when building your layout.
+The size of your layout affects the wire size for the track bus and the overall wiring practices used when building it.
 To read more about proper DCC wiring, go here: http://www.wiringfordcc.com/track.htm

 A typical N Scale motor draws 0.25A.
 Maximum engines = 2A / 0.25A = 8 Engines in motion.